1jour1vin

 Wine noted (guide 2023) 1*Star (Very successful wine)

-Six months in cask for this Chardonnay-dominated blend, but it's the fruit (peach and nectarine) that asserts itself on the nose, without excess and with finesse.
-Tender and fresh, bursting with fruit and citrus, the palate finishes pleasantly acidic.
-An invigorating white for fine weather and grilled fish.
+Six months in barrel for this blend dominated by Chardonnay, but it is the fruit (peach and nectarine) that stands out on the nose, without excess and with finesse.
+Soft and fresh, bursting with fruit, lingering citrus notes, the palate finishes with a pleasant tartness.
+A lively white wine for sunny days and grilled fish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France